christianbundy/drewdevault.com/content/blog/Alice-in-Wonderland.md

 [^1]: She is not sure how much of that merchandise is officially licensed.

-Like many films from their "Golden Age", Disney's *Alice* is itself a derivative work, based on Lewis Carol's 1865 book.
+Like many films from their "Golden Age", Disney's *Alice* is itself a derivative work, based on Lewis Carroll's 1865 book.
 However, Disney's film won't enter the public domain until 2046, and until then, no one can create derivative works of their own without receiving permission from and paying a tithe to Disney.
-And if modern-day copyright law, [bought and paid for by Disney][mickey mouse act], had been in force at the time Alice in Wonderland was made, they would have released their film 17 years *before* Carol's novel entered the public domain.
+And if modern-day copyright law, [bought and paid for by Disney][mickey mouse act], had been in force at the time Alice in Wonderland was made, they would have released their film 17 years *before* Carroll's novel entered the public domain.

 [mickey mouse act]: https://en.wikipedia.org/wiki/Copyright_Term_Extension_Act

-Carol, who died in 1898, was 53 years dead when the film was released.
+Carroll, who died in 1898, was 53 years dead when the film was released.
 Everyone who is listed in the credits for Disney's Alice in Wonderland is also dead, with the exception of Kathryn Beaumont, who played the role of none other than Alice herself.[^2] [^3] She was 12 years old at the time.
 And still today, the